 If you’ve lost your job or had your shifts cut, you’re understandably going to be more stressed about money and paying bills.

-If your circumstances have changed due to coronavirus and you’re struggling to support yourself, or support your family you can apply for financial hardship through WINZ.
+If your circumstances have changed due to coronavirus and you’re struggling to support yourself, or your family you can apply for financial hardship through WINZ.

 - Specialist income insurance.
 Some insurers cover casual workers, so long as you work a certain amount of hours per week and have been employed with the company for a minimum amount of time.
 Enlisting an insurance broker is a good idea to find an insurer who’s willing to cover you.